Momming is messy and hard, no matter who your kids are. Even the most well-behaved and polite child will throw a tantrum eventually.

-Mama, I hear you crying on the bathroom floor, face tucked tightly into your knees and mouth into a hand towel in a desperate attempt for no one to know you’re losing it.
-I know how hard you’ve worked to keep it together since your little one woke up spitting and screaming; how you tried to remain calm, picking up the toys they slammed against the wall, and folding the stretched collars of shirts they’ve tugged and chewed on.
+Mama, I hear you crying on the bathroom floor, face tucked tightly into your knees and mouth buried in a hand towel in a desperate attempt to hide your sobs.
+I know how hard you’ve worked to keep it together since your little one woke up punching and screaming; how you tried to remain calm, picking up the toys they slammed against the wall and folding the stretched collars of shirts they’ve tugged and chewed on.

 I have been on that bathroom floor.
-Last week was so long and so hard with our son’s behavior that I honestly didn’t know if I’d make it to the weekend.
-I was spit at, hit, had toys thrown at me, had pictures broken off of our walls, and spent no less than three nights without sleep.
+Last week was so long and so hard dealing with our son’s behavior that I honestly didn’t know if I’d make it to the weekend.
+I was kicked, punched, had toys thrown at me, had pictures yanked off of our walls, and spent no less than three nights without sleep.
 I cried more this week than I have in a while.
-We need each other.

 Friend, you aren’t in this fight alone.
 If you hear only one thing, let it be this: reach out.
-Whether you comment here, email me, or text a friend, begin to build your village.
+Whether you comment here or text a friend, begin to build your village.
 These are the folks who will hold you up when your body parts are limp spaghetti noodles and you are all cried out.
 I feel you.
 I live this lonely, exhausting life too.

 My little tribe of friends is my most important resource.
 Whether it is 3 am or noon, I can text them to vent.
 I have called them crying.
 I have texted them from that bathroom floor.
 I have sent memes that were questionable at best, but I knew they’d get it, and we laugh together.
 We laugh to overcome the tears.